 Meet Justice, a five-month old who was struggling with eating and muscle development.
 Her mother, Melicka, felt like she was running out of next steps until her pediatrician recommended SOAR365’s pediatric therapy program.
 SOAR365’s pediatric therapy program provides therapy services to young children who have, or are at risk for, developmental disabilities under United Way of Greater Richmond & Petersburg’s Kindergarten Readiness Step to Success.
 Since joining the program, Justice has met many short-term goals and been able to work towards meeting long-term goals.
 Read her story.

 As a former teacher, Dorothy understands what it takes to help a child succeed.
 When her grandson, Cameron, started to struggle in school, she sought help to keep him on track and engaged in his academics.
 Learn how a United Way-funded program at the YMCA of Greater Richmond met Cameron halfway and helped him succeed in school.

 A Cleared Path to Prosperity

 Ashley knew she needed help.
 It was 2015, she was pregnant and she had recently left a physically and verbally abusive relationship.
-That’s when Ashley found Quin Rivers, a United Way-funded partner in New Kent, VA.
+That’s when Ashley found Thrive Virginia, then known as Quin Rivers, a United Way-funded partner in New Kent, VA.
 Ashley shares her story of how United Way was able to help her and her children during that difficult time.

 A Life-saving Phone Call